foysalahmed10/Pepper-4D/README.md

   <img src="figures/semantic.jpg" width="95%">
 </p>

-Figure 8.
 The qualitative results of organ semantic segmentation by the two networks on the Pepper-4D dataset.
 This figure illustrates representative samples from the testing set, covering plants with varying structural complexity and canopy density.
 The GTs are shown in the first row, while the results of PlantNet and PSegNet are presented in the second and third rows, respectively.
 Points corresponding to leaves are in pink, and the stem points are in green.
 We also enlarge several parts for detailed comparison.

 ### Organ Instance Segmentation